-Connecting and configuring Ceph RBD using a Linux client
+Connecting and Configuring Ceph RBD Using a Linux Client

 Advantages of RBD

-- Import / export block device image.
+- Import / export of block device images.

 - Stripping and replication within the cluster.

-CentOS setup
+CentOS Setup

 First, install the release.asc key for the Ceph repository.